 In 1878 James homesteaded 80 acres on the west side of Highland north of John Hart.
 His frame/adobe home was built in February, 1878, and he continued to live there when his patent was finalized January 7, 1885.
 The 1880 census showed them living in Provo and he worked at a Woolen Mill.
 By 1900 they had moved to Salt Lake City, where he was a Warp Dresser.
 Elizabeth died December 13, 1911 in Salt Lake City and James died October 11, 1921 in Pocatello, Idaho.
 They are buried in the Salt Lake City Cemetery.
 [Find a Grave] [Names in Stone]

 Lewis and Sarah Bevington Davis: Lewis was born in England, October 6, 1821 to Margaret Davis, a single woman.
 He married Sarah Bevington August 4, 1844 in Leigh, Lancashire, England.
 She was born September 14, 1822 in England.
 They had seven children: Alice, James B. Mary Elizabeth, Hyrum, Margaret, Elizabeth A., and Sarah J. He homesteaded 160 acres in the northwest part of Highland, adjacent to Stephen Moyle and Adamson (#25 on the 1958 Highland map).

-He built a frame home in the fall of 1877 and continued to live there in January, 1885 when his patent was approved the same day as James Davis.
-He was 61 years of age in 1883.
+He built a frame home in the fall of 1877 and continued to live there in January 1885 when his patent was approved.
+The patent of his son, James, was approved the same day.

 Highland Historical Society Home Page